|Download these statewide layers:|

 The features that were in the old layers were copied into the new layers and then processed to produce the above changes.

-MassGIS stores the two layers in an Oracle-based ArcSDE format.
+MassGIS stores the two layers in an Oracle-based ArcSDE geodatabase format.
 They are named WETLANDSDEP_POLY and WETLANDSDEP_ARC.
-Additionally, two annotation layers featuring polygon labels is also maintained, named WETLANDSDEP_A_WET (black text) and WETLANDSDEP_A_WET_YELLOW (with yellow text for plotting atop ortho imagery).
+Additionally, an annotation layer featuring polygon labels is also maintained, named WETLANDSDEP_A_WET (black text).

 The wetlands are interpreted from 1:12,000 scale, stereo color-infrared (CIR) photography by staff at UMASS Amherst.
 The photography was captured in 1990, 1991, 1992, 1993, 1999 and 2000.
 See the CIR Map for dates of the photography.